Howard Dean: Vermont medical practice

+Dean received his Doctor of Medicine degree from the Yeshiva University Albert Einstein College of Medicine in 1978 and began a medical residency at the University of Vermont.

 Vermont political career

 In 1980, Dean spearheaded a grassroots campaign to stop a condominium development on Lake Champlain, instead favoring the construction of a bicycle trail.
-The effort succeeded, and helped launch his political career.
+The effort succeeded and helped launch his political career.
 That same year, he was also a volunteer for Jimmy Carter's re-election campaign.
 In 1980, he was a Carter delegate at the Democratic National Convention.
 In 1981 he was elected chairman of the Chittenden County Democratic Committee.
 He served in this position until resigning in May 1984.

 In 1982, he was elected to the Vermont House of Representatives; he was reelected in 1984 and became assistant minority leader.
-He was elected lieutenant governor in 1988 and reelected in 1990.
-Both were part-time positions, and Dean continued to practice medicine alongside his wife until he became governor.
+He was elected lieutenant governor in 1986 and reelected in 1988 and 1990.
+All were part-time positions, and Dean continued to practice medicine alongside his wife until he became governor.

 On August 13, 1991, Dean was examining a patient when he received word that governor Richard A. Snelling had died of sudden cardiac arrest.
 Dean assumed the office, which he called the "greatest job in Vermont."
 He was subsequently elected to five two-year terms in his own right, making him the longest-serving governor in the state's history.
 From 1994 to 1995, Dean was the chairman of the National Governors Association.